My Photo

 He was born and bred in Ireland

-in a place called Castlemaine.
+in a town called Castlemaine.

 He was his father’s only son,